14islands/14islands-com-v2/app/blog/_posts/2017-01-19-progressive-web-app-from-scratch.md

 ## The plan

-On top of making a useful app, these were our goals:
+On top of making an useful app, these were our goals:

 - To use a Service Worker to boost performance and make the app available offline.
 - To make sure an “Add to Home Suggestion" would pop-up for users on Android, to access it like a native app.
 - To nicely decorate the app outside the viewport, using a Manifest file.
-- To get a 100% rating with [Lighthouse](https://github.com/GoogleChrome/lighthouse), to check for all the best PWA practices.
+- To get a 100% rating with [Lighthouse](https://github.com/GoogleChrome/lighthouse), to check for the PWA best practices.
 - Open Source [the code on Github](https://github.com/14islands/vecka.14islands.com) and write a blog post about the lessons we learned (you are reading it now)